SamueleD78/ff/README.md

 # FF - Forms PHP Framework #

-***WARNING: The repository is not fully loaded with the code, it will be done gradually.
-As today, just the code needed for the WebSocket server (one of the framework's libraries) is available.***

 ### What is this repository for? ###

 FF is a PHP Framework developed in many years of work in the field.
 Its aim is to speed up the process of creating web applications, reducing the coding to what is strictly needed.
 Between style and practicality, it always gives priority to the latter.